Bo0sted/phasmophobia-stopwatch-timer/README.md

 - Using libuiohook to handle global hotkeys in a non-blocking fashion.
 This is a major improvement over QHotkey, which I used in version 1.3 and below.
 While Qhotkey was super easy and intuitive to use, it came with many limiations like no numpad key support and worst of all it handled keys in an exclusive fashion.
 Keys would not get passed onto other programs once the stopwatch captured the key.

 ### MacOS support
 - This project (should) compile on Mac.
 It uses the Qt framework and libuiohook, both of which are cross platform.
 The problem with Mac is I don't personally have one, and in order to release anything related to Mac I need to own one since virtualizing that platform is not easy.
-After compiling, the program should run and register hotkeys 100% fine, but the issue is many of the keys that are defined in libuiohook are outdated and no longer correspond with the operating system.
+After compiling, the program should run and register hotkeys 100% fine, but the issue is many of the keys that are defined in libuiohook are outdated and no longer correspond with modern operating systems.
 That means when you go to register a hotkey, instead of showing the name of the key that's registered, it'll simply show "Unknown".
 If this is not an issue for you, then all you need to do is compile the code and everything should work fine.

 # License
 This project is licensed under the **GNU General Public License version 3 (GPL-3.0)**.